pnpm/pnpm.io/docs/workspaces.md

 title: Workspaces
 ---

-pnpm supports concurrent actions in multi-package repositories (workspaces).
+pnpm has built-in support for monorepos (a.k.a. multi-package repositories, multi-project repositories or monolithic repositories).
+You can create a workspace to unite multiple projects inside a single repository.

 A workspace must have a [pnpm-workspace.yaml](pnpm-workspace_yaml) file in its root.
 A workspace also may have a [.npmrc](npmrc) in its root.

 ## Workspace ranges (workspace:)